TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/1-first-orientation.rst

 :file:`Classes`.
 There you will all files in which classes or interfaces are defined.

+.. todo: Last sentence is incorrect.

 .. note::

    If you are not familiar with the terms "classes" and "interfaces", you should look into "Object-oriented programming with PHP".
+   .. todo: Is this something we can link?
+Or is that a book?

 In the folder :file:`Resources`, you will find all files included at runtime, but no classes or interfaces.
 Those are icons, language packages, HTML templates, and external